eclipsesource/che-zero/che-zero/README.md

 For VSCode to recognize settings and recommended extensions, it might be necessary that the folder containing this README is the root folder of your workspace.

+### const vs function

+To define functions we use `const` and never `function`.
+While there is no difference in most cases, we'd like to maintain a consistent code style.
+This excludes class methods as they use neither.

+### Naming patterns

+- Folder names: kebap_case
+- File names
+  - PascalCase for files (mainly) containing a component or class
+  - camelCase for the rest, e.g. files with utility functions or multiple type/interface definitions
+- File content
+  - PascalCase for components, classes, interfaces, types
+  - camelCase for everything else, e.g. functions (except functional components), consts, variables, parameters, etc.

 ## Available Scripts

 In the project directory, you can run: